blackbaud/sky-api-docs/content/support/faq/index.md

 ### How do I pass security credentials from my application to the {{ stache.config.api_type_name }}?

 To call the {{ stache.config.api_type_name }}, your application will need to provide two things:
-1. Your developer subscription key - this key represents Blackbaud's permission for you to call the API, and it should be sent as part of the `bb-api-subscription-key` request header.
+1. Your developer subscription key - this key represents Blackbaud's permission for you to call the API, and it should be sent as part of the `Bb-Api-Subscription-Key` request header.

 2. An access token - this represents a Blackbaud customer's permission for you to access their data, and it should be sent as part of the `authorization` request header.
 This token is associated with the authenticated user's account and organization, and can only be used to access data to which the user has permission.